 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
 Arguments: hConn byRef hConn AS INTEGER.
-This is the connection handle provided in the EVBLEMSG(0) message which informs the stack that a connection had been established.
-This flag set e AS INTEGER s whether or not to bond. nSave Value 0 Description Do not store pairing information (don't bond) 1 Store pairing information (bond)
+This is the connection handle provided in the EVBLEMSG(0) message which informs the stack that a connection had been established. byVal nSave AS INTEGER This flag sets whether or not to bond. nSave Value Description 0 Do not store pairing information (don't bond) 1 Store pairing information (bond)